 An assignment is due for nearly every class-either an exam, an electronic quiz to take or a project to complete.
 Electronic quizzes will be posted on Blackboard.
-I will count the best 12 (of 15) electronic quizzes.
-Quizzes must be completed by 9:00 am on the date they are assigned.
+I will count the best 12 (of 15) quizzes.
+Two quizzes will be completed during class. (noted on the syllabus) All other quizzes must be completed by 9:00 am on the date they are assigned.
 You should read chapter material and consider recommended exercises prior to attempting the quizzes, because the quizzes have time limits.
 The syllabus also lists two tax return projects.
-These project will involve taking an electronic quiz on Blackboard and preparing tax forms.
+These projects will involve taking an electronic quiz on Blackboard and preparing tax forms.
 Finally, the attached schedule recommends end-of-chapter questions for class discussion and preparation for quizzes and exams, but I will not collect these.
 Solutions will be posted on Blackboard.